There’s an elephant in the room, and it’s wearing a bedazzled service animal vest.

 Excerpt from thevia US News:

 On July 1, Wyoming will become the 16th state in the nation to enact laws relating to misrepresenting service animals.
 House Bill 114 makes doing so a misdemeanor offense, punishable by a fine up to $750.

 “This bill was made in an effort to try to protect those that truly do need the protection, and try to detour those who don’t,” said Rep. Landon Brown, R-Cheyenne, the bill’s lead sponsor.

-To read the full article, visit the link below:
+To read the full article, click link below: